Oblique transition in hypersonic double-wedge flow: Input-output analysis of a high-speed double-wedge flow

-The input matrix $\B B$ specifies spatial support of body forcing inputs and the output matrix $\B C$ determines quantity of interest over a certain region~\citep{jovARFM21}.
-We first set ${\B B} = {\B C} = {\B I}$, i.e., we introduce inputs that excite flow at any spatial location and examine their impact on flow fluctuations in the entire computational domain.
-In this case, $\B H (\mri \omega) = \B R (\mri \omega)$ and we conduct the resolvent analysis using a resolution that yields grid-independent outputs with $545$ cells in the streamwise, $249$ cells in the wall-normal direction, and numerical sponge boundary conditions near the leading edge ($x=1$) and the outflow boundaries.
+\tc{black}{We first set ${\cB} = {\cI}$, i.e., we introduce body forcing inputs to excite flow at every spatial location in the computational domain $\Omega$ and we choose the output operator ${\cC}$ to examine the impact of forcing on the compressible energy norm of $\bphi^{(1)}$ in the entire $\Omega$.
+The resolvent analysis is done using a resolution that yields grid-independent outputs with $545$ cells in the streamwise, $249$ cells in the normal direction, and numerical sponge boundary conditions near the leading edge ($x=1$) and the outflow \mbox{boundaries are utilized.}}

 Figure~\ref{fig:BCidentity} shows the dependence of the input-output gain $G(\omega,\lambda_z)$ on the frequency $\omega$ and the wavelength $\lambda_z$.
 There are two major amplification regions with the respective peaks at $(\omega=0,\lambda_{z}=1.5)$ and $(\omega=0.4,\lambda_{z}=3)$.
 The first peak in $G$ identifies the largest amplification and the corresponding output is determined by reattachment streaks that result from steady vortical disturbances upstream of the recirculation zone.
 We observe selective amplification of disturbances with $\lambda_z \approx 1.5$ and low-pass filtering features over $\omega$.
-The input-output gain $G$ experiences rapid decay beyond the roll-off frequency $\omega \approx 0.4$ and it attains its largest value at $\omega=0$ for $\lambda_z$ that scales with the reattaching shear layer thickness~\citep{dwisidniccanjovJFM19}.
+The gain $G$ experiences rapid decay beyond the roll-off frequency $\omega \approx 0.4$ and it attains its largest value at $\omega=0$ for $\lambda_z$ that scales with the reattaching shear layer thickness~\citep{dwisidniccanjovJFM19}.
 In contrast to~\citet{dwisidniccanjovJFM19}, which focused on disturbances with $\omega = 0$, we examine unsteady disturbances that trigger oblique waves in the reattaching shear layer, as identified by the second peak in $G$.
 This amplification region takes place in a narrow band of temporal frequencies $\omega$ over a fairly broad range of spanwise wavelengths $\lambda_{z}$.